Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

 \subsubsection{Fixed points type I}

-In the next step, we would like to combine the stability regions of the fixed points found above into one figure to form a \textit{three-bladed turbine-shape} region (see Fig. \ref{fig:Vec023StRegion}).
-The cube at the corner, the turbine shaft and turbine blades are the stability regions of the fixed points type 0, III, $\text{II}_{bc}$, $\text{II}_{ac}$, and $\text{II}_{ab}$ respectively.
-One might expect that the stability regions of the fixed points type $\text{I}_a$, $\text{I}_b$, and $\text{I}_c$ are the spaces left between the blades.
-In fact, we found that it is the case.
-Let us focus on the stability region of the fixed point type $\text{I}_a$, which is given by
+In the next step, we would like to combine the stability regions of the fixed points found above into one figure to form a \textit{three-bladed turbine-shaped} region (see Fig. \ref{fig:Vec023StRegion}).
+In this figure, the cube at the corner, the turbine shaft, and the turbine blades are the stability regions of the fixed points type 0, III, $\text{II}_{bc}$, $\text{II}_{ac}$, and $\text{II}_{ab}$, respectively.
+One might expect that the stability regions of the fixed points type $\text{I}_a$, $\text{I}_b$, and $\text{I}_c$ correspond to the spaces left between the blades.
+In fact, we found that this is the case.
+Let us focus on the stability region of the fixed point type $\text{I}_a$, which is determined by